History of sports in the United States: Baseball

-Baseball evolved in New York City in the early part of the 19th Century, with the first organized league, the National Association of Base Ball Players, emerging in 1857.
+The earliest forms of baseball came from England, and were often played without a bat.
+The sport then evolved in New York City in the early part of the 19th century, with the Knickerbocker Base Ball Club setting many of the game's modern rules in 1845, and the first organized league, the National Association of Base Ball Players, emerging in 1857.
+The Civil War helped the sport grow substantially, with veterans spreading the New York variant of the game across the nation.
 It would eventually be the first team sport in the United States to be professionalized with the 1869 founding of the original Cincinnati Red Stockings (from whom the modern-day Cincinnati Reds took their name).
+By the late 19th century, baseball had become professionalized, with the National League established in 1876 as the first major professional league.